 My interest in offshore radio led me to becoming editor of the English language edition of Offshore Echos Magazine.
-Myself and two members of the OEM team hired a plane to fly over the Ross Revenge when it first arrived off the English coast in 1983.
+Myself and two members of the OEM team hired a plane to fly over the new Radio Caroline ship, the Ross Revenge, when it first arrived off the English coast in 1983.

-I eventually decided to leave the newspaper business, and in 1987 I joined the Voice of Peace radio station.
+I eventually decided to leave the newspaper business, and in January 1987 I joined the Voice Of Peace offshore radio station.
 Working on the Peace Ship was quite an interesting experience and I learnt a lot, not just about radio, but life in general.
 I made many long lasting friends on the VOP, and had a great time in Israel on shore leave!

-In late 1987 I joined Radio Caroline shortly after the big tower had collapsed.
+In December 1987 I joined Radio Caroline shortly after the big tower had collapsed.
 It was a bad time to be onboard, but we had a good crew and plenty of supplies.
-During that winter we tidied up the ship, built various aerial systems, and kept things ticking over on the broadcasting front although I really cannot say I liked the format at all!
+During that winter we tidied up the ship, built various aerial systems, and kept things ticking over on the broadcasting front although I really cannot say I liked the strict music and presentation format!

-Little did we know in Summer 1989 that the British and Dutch authorities were hatching plans to destroy our beloved stations.
-This culminated in the massive raid on the Ross Revenge in August.
+However, whilst there was a struggle between rival parts of the Caroline organisation over formats and services,the British and Dutch authorities were hatching plans to destroy our beloved offshore stations.
+This culminated in the massive raid on the Ross Revenge in August 1989.
 However by this time I had decided to settle down, get myself a proper job and do all the normal boring things that you do!